 Passenger ships carrying anywhere between 20 and 2,800 guests pass through the Panama Canal regularly.
 A 2016 expansion now allows for larger ships (as wide as 160 feet as opposed to the original limitation of 106 feet).
 Ships like the Norwegian Pearl, Island Princess, Queen Elizabeth, and Disney Wonder fit into these restrictions.

 Full transits between the Caribbean and the Pacific are available during most of the year on ships of nearly all sizes, but many people opt for a repositioning cruise on one of the ships that is either on its way to Alaska during late spring or returning from Alaska during fall.
 These cruises usually travel between Florida and California, stopping in the Caribbean, Central America, and Mexico along the way.
 These same cruise itineraries are popular from October through April.

 Full transits are also available as part of longer voyages like world cruises, circumnavigations of South America, or other extended-length journeys.
 They offer longer itineraries than partial cruises for those who have the time (and money) to spare.

-Most of the full transit cruises through the Panama Canal take at least 11 days or more.
-Since many cruise travelers do not have time to take such a lengthy vacation, some cruise ships offer partial transits of the Panama Canal, usually as part of a western or southern Caribbean cruise.
-Ships pass through the Gatun locks, enter Gatun Lake, and then exit the same way.
+Most of the full-transit cruises through the Panama Canal take 11 days or more, but not all travelers have the time to take such a lengthy vacation.
+For that reason, some cruise ships offer partial transits of the Panama Canal, usually as part of a larger cruise of the western or southern Caribbean.
+These ships pass through the Gatun Locks, enter Gatun Lake, and then exit the same way.

-Although these cruises aren't as satisfying as transiting the entire Panama Canal, they do provide a taste of what the Canal looks like, and passengers can learn about the operation of the Canal first hand.
+Although these cruises don't actually cross the entire Panama Canal, they do provide a taste of its spectacular rainforest scenery and offer a glimpse into Panama, itself, via a stopover at Colon as well.
+Even partial transits allow passengers to learn about the fascinating operation of the canal firsthand.